openkim/openkim-properties/README.md

 ```

 The `contributor-uuid` is permanent once defined.
 In the event that the contributor changes their username, the `contributor-username` may be updated to reflect this.
 The `maintainer-username` and `maintainer-uuid` should be updated as needed to correspond to the current maintainer for the property.

+## Physics Validator

+The `physics-validator` file, located in subdirectories with the `physics-validator/` path, has the following requirements:

+* The file must be executable (mode 755)
+* The executable must take exactly one command-line argument: the absolute directory name of the test-result to be validated.
+* The executable must work correctly when called with any value for the current working directory.
+* If the test result passes the physics validator, the executable must provide an exit status (aka return status or exit code) of 0 (success).
+Otherwise, the exit status must be non-zero.